Option 1: Align to Upcoming Sourcing Initiatives

 Second, for each category or NAICS code, calculate the percentage of your current spend with diverse businesses.
 Once you have these percentages, work with WBENC, NMSDC, NGLCC and other certification agencies to see the availability of diverse suppliers in the NAICS codes utilized by your company.
 Your goal is to identify categories that have: (1) low utilization of diverse suppliers by your company and (2) a high concentration of diverse suppliers per the certification agencies.
 Your next step is to identify qualified suppliers and then work with specific category managers to build a strategic plan to include diverse suppliers in the category plan.

 Regardless of the approach you take it is critical that you bring a group of highly qualified diverse firms to the table or your procurement team will view your efforts as counter-productive to their sourcing objectives and resist supporting you.

 You can take advantage of a large and accurate database of diverse suppliers that contains detailed supplier information.
 This database should allow searching for suppliers through an internet portal using any parameter.
-It should help your internal teams to find diverse businesses by making it easy to locate proven MBE, WBE, LGBT, SDB, 8(a), HUBZone, veteran, service-disabled veteran and small-business suppliers from one location.
+It should help your internal teams to find diverse businesses by making it easy to locate proven MBE, WBE, LGBT, SDB, 8(a), HUBZone, veteran (VOSB), service-disabled veteran (SDVOSB) and small-business suppliers from one location.